Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-06-spring-modulith-fixing-dependencies.md

 # Step 6 fixing dependencies

-In this step, we are going to start fixing the dependencies.
+In this step, we are going to start fixing the structural dependency exceptions.

-## Modulith core Violations
+## Core Spring Modulith Structure Violations

-Let's start running the test inside this class /src/test/com/acme/conferencesystem/ApplicationStructure.java
+1. Begin running the test `verifyModularStructure` within this class:
+   /src/test/com/acme/conferencesystem/ApplicationStructure.java

 ```java